saml-dev/obsidian-custom-js/README.md

 ```
 ````

-With these files set up, make sure you add `scripts/coolString.js` to the settings page for CustomJS and voila!
+Make sure you add `scripts/coolString.js` to the settings page for CustomJS and voila!
 When entering preview mode for the dataviewjs block you should see a list of all your files with a little extra 😎

 ## Advanced example
 You can pass anything as parameters to your functions to allow for some incredible code reuse.
 A dataview example that I use to manage tasks: